CPA expert witness and attorney analyzing owner compensation normalization in business valuation dispute

 • Valuation Disputes and Litigation: When parties disagree about what a business was worth — at a transaction date, for a dissenting shareholder action, or in a shareholder dispute — a rigorous QoE underlies any credible business valuation opinion.

 • Post-Closing and Earnout Disputes: Disagreements over earnout milestones, working-capital true-ups, or representations-and-warranties claims frequently hinge on whether reported earnings were calculated consistently and honestly.
-A QoE conducted by an experienced forensic accountant provides the evidentiary framework counsel needs.
+A QoE conducted by an experienced forensic accountant provides the evidentiary framework buyers, sellers, lenders, business owners, and advisors need.

 • Lender Diligence: Banks and alternative lenders require confidence in a borrower’s true cash-generation capacity before extending acquisition financing or refinancing existing debt.